WildCodeSchool-CDA-LYON-02-2024/wcs-chart-lib/README.md

  const config = {
     type: 'bar',
     radius: 30,
-    fillColor: 'blue',
   };
 ```
 - **radius** (type number, accepts one digit after the decimal point), this option defines the width of the bar on the graph.
 By default, radius = 10.
-- **fillColor** (type string): this option lets you change the color of the bars.
-Default fillColor = “black”.

 ![BarChart Screenshot](./DOCUMENTATION/src/img/chartBarv2.PNG)